 “We’re all the same when we compete in the sports arena.
 It’s not that we’ll win whenever we want to; we have to go after each victory.
 However, the final victory may also be part of one’s destiny; after all, we’re human, not God.”

 One hundred years from now, Ning says he doesn’t want people to talk about Li the athlete and Founder of Li-Ning Company.
 “I don’t want people to talk about me, I want them to forget me.
 What’s the point of talking about me when I’m gone?
 Why not cherish the moment?”

 “Our slogan is ‘Anything is Possible’.
 If we have dreams and work hard, nothing can stop us.”

-However, most entrepreneurs care about leaving a legacy, hoping to leave a mark in this world and be immortalised for generations to come.
+However, most entrepreneurs care about leaving a legacy, hoping to leave a mark in this world and be immortalized for generations to come.
 “I don’t feel like I have a legacy.
 If a professional sports brand from China can be active in the global sporting goods market, that’s enough for me,” he reveals.

 And when Ning finally closes the door on his career in business, in his characteristic style, don’t expect him to do what you’d expect.
 “I’d like to be a chef,” he announces, evoking whispered gasps of surprise from his employees listening in on our conversation.

 “Right now, I’m best at making instant noodles, and mine are delicious.
 Now, don’t look down on instant noodles, they’re not easy to make.
-I grew up eating in canteens, so I’m very interested in how food is made to be so flavourful, how different ingredients can be made to match people’s tastes, and how different flavours can create such a wonderful experience.
+I grew up eating in canteens, so I’m very interested in how food is made to be so flavorful, how different ingredients can be made to match people’s tastes, and how different flavors can create such a wonderful experience.
 That’s why I’d love to be a chef.”